pragma-/pbot/doc/VirtualMachine.md

     host$ virsh snapshot-create-as pbot-vm 1

-If the virtual machine ever times-out or its heartbeat stops responding, PBot will revert the virtual machine to this saved snapshot.
+If the virtual machine times-out, PBot will revert to this saved snapshot.

 ## Install host packages
 Ensure the following packages are installed on the host machine: